FREQUENTLY ASKED QUESTIONS

 Your prototype must be functional and not merely a mock-up.
 It must be a solution to address a real-life problem of the person you chose.
 You may use a simpler component to demonstrate a concept, for example using a tilt switch to simulate an accelerator, but it must be functional.

-Technical (30%)
+TECHNICAL (30%)

 • How innovative is the project?

-• How well they understand the coding?
+• How well do they understand the coding?

-• How well they understand the problem?
+• How well do they understand the problem?

 • How impactful is the solution?

-• How well they pitch?
+• How well do they make you understand their solution?

 • What have they learned?